Reviewing Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY) & Koppers (NYSE:KOP)

-Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY – Get Rating) and Koppers (NYSE:KOP – Get Rating) are both basic materials companies, but which is the better stock?
-We will compare the two businesses based on the strength of their earnings, institutional ownership, dividends, valuation, analyst recommendations, profitability and risk.
+Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY – Get Rating) and Koppers (NYSE:KOP – Get Rating) are both basic materials companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their risk, institutional ownership, analyst recommendations, earnings, profitability, dividends and valuation.

 Profitability